Women Who Played Coachella Tell All, From Weed Blackouts To Lindsay Lohan Sightings

 Emily Haines: "Festivals are trying to create these experiences, and it’s not the mud and date rape that the American and Canadian festival scene used to be like at Woodstock '99.
 When that happened, it was so upsetting and it informed our opinion that Coachella was people with a different idea of what was a good time.
 We felt so welcomed.
 But when it started, things were a little scary for artists and concert-goers."

 Princess Superstar: "I saw Björk in 2002, and it was amazing.
-I didn't realize she was one of the only women who have headlined the festival."
+I didn't realise she was one of the only women who have headlined the festival."

 Advertisement